Remote Patient Monitoring for Chronic Heart Failure – Impact on Patient Outcomes

 Timely Interventions

-• Correcting the RPM data and continuous monitoring enabled timely interventions before the patient’s condition deteriorated to the point of hospitalization.
+• Correcting the remote patient monitoring heart failure data and continuous monitoring enabled timely interventions before the patient’s condition deteriorated to the point of hospitalization.

 • A qualified healthcare professional could proactively track symptoms and adjust care, preventing the escalation of health issues.